jkk/formative/README.md

 * `clear-problems [container-or-form-el]` - clears problems from a form
 * `show-problems [form-spec container-or-form-el problems]` - shows problems for a form

+## CSRF Protection

+If you include the [ring-anti-forgery](https://github.com/weavejester/ring-anti-forgery) middleware in your app, Formative will automatically include its CSRF token in forms with method :post (the default).

 ## Quick Reference

 ### Form Specification